 4. Tofu

-Tofu is commonly known as soybean curd, is rich in protein.
+Tofu, commonly known as soybean curd, is rich in protein.
 It also contains abundant magnesium, calcium, vitamin E, Iron, and minerals.
-Tofu has a low-calorie value, zero cholesterol, and good quality protein that is free from gluten.
+Tofu has a low-calorie value, zero cholesterol, and good-quality protein that is free from gluten.
 It has lactose content which helps the lactating mothers in increasing the milk supply.

 Nuts and seeds are the highest protein, fiber, vitamins, minerals, antioxidants, and fat.
-It helps to renovate your skin.
+They help rejuvenate your skin and give it a healthy glow.
 Almonds are rich in protein and are considered to be the best source of non-dairy calcium.
-There are various seeds to include in your diet, including pumpkin seeds, fenugreek seeds, sesame seeds, etc. They are a bundle of fiber, iron, and magnesium packed together with proteins to help boost breast milk production and keep up the energy levels for new mothers.
+You can include various seeds in your diet such as pumpkin seeds, fenugreek seeds, and sesame seeds.
+They are rich in fiber, iron, and magnesium and packed with proteins to help boost breast milk production and improve energy levels for new mothers.

 Dairy Products: Much Needed Source of Calcium and Vitamins During Breastfeeding